-Quirk is a companion app for one of the most common formats of CBT.
+Quirk is a companion app for one of the most common exercises in CBT.
 You may have heard it called "the three column technique" or "catch it, check it, change it."

 You don't need to be diagnosed with anything to try CBT.
 It can still help you overcome any stress, fear, and sadness you encounter in life.

 Your brain is really good at making you feel exactly what you're thinking.
-Often, we find ourselves thinking "automatic negative thoughts" that lead us to fume on something that may not be true.
+We'll have "automatic negative thoughts" that lead us to fume on something that may not be "true".

-For example, let's say we just got out of an interview and thought this:
+For example, let's say we just got out of a job interview and thought this:

-I took too long to answer that interview question
+I took too long to answer that question

-This thought is pretty harmless, but sometimes it can lead to a series of more unfortunate and illogical thoughts:
+The thought is pretty harmless, but it could lead to a series of more upsetting and distorted thoughts:

 Because I took too long, I'll bet I failed the interview.

 Because I failed this one, I'll probably fail all interviews I get.